I'm the Professor in Geostatistics, in the Statistics

 Group and in Volcanic Risk Solutions

 I moonlight as an Associate Editor for the Australian &

 New Zealand Journal of Statistics

-, and am the past chair of the IAVCEI Commission on Statistics in Volcanology ..
+, and am a past chair of the IAVCEI Commission on Statistics in Volcanology ..

 I graduated with an MSc from Victoria University of Wellington